 The Assessment Committee is also responsible for aiding in the creation of Program Learning Outcomes (PLOs), and the direct creation of General Education Learning Outcomes (GELOs), and Institutional Learning Outcomes (ILOs).
 PLOs have been regularly addressed through the Academic Program Review process.
-In February 2023 the Assessment Committee voted to add a new equity-minded ILO (IB2 2023-02-03 Assessment Meeting Minutes 7.3).
-A March 2023 Flex session was held to invite input from a wider array of college constituents and the resulting ILO was approved unanimously by the Academic Senate (IB2 2023 ILO revisions new DEIA ILO) (IB2 AS Minutes May 08 2023).
+In February 2023 the Assessment Committee voted to add a new equity-focused ILO (IB2 2023-02-03 Assessment Meeting Minutes).
+A March 2023 Flex session was held to invite input from a wider array of College constituents, and the resulting ILO was approved unanimously by the Academic Senate (IB2 2023 ILO Revisions New DEIA ILO; IB2 AS Minutes 5-8-23).

-Since the implementation of eLumen, Solano has assessed almost every course that has been offered during the Fall and Spring semesters (IB2 Solano Community College - Institutional Statistics - 2023).
-Although the report indicates that roughly 50% of all courses have been assessed, the correct amount is closer to 85%; eLumen includes all courses within our catalog on the report and does not have an option to delineate courses that are actually offered.
-The report also revealed that there are courses which are offered during summer sessions, only, which have been flagged for off-schedule assessment.
+Since the implementation of eLumen, College faculty have assessed almost every course that has been offered during the Fall and Spring semesters.
+Although the report indicates that roughly 50% of all courses have been assessed, the correct amount is closer to 85% (eLumen includes all courses within our catalog on the report and does not have an option to exclude courses that have not been offered).
+The report also revealed that there are courses which are offered during summer sessions only, which have been flagged for off-schedule assessment (IB2 Solano Community College - Institutional Statistics 2022).

-Moving forward, the College has set a goal of a 100% assessment submission rate as well as a return to the staggered master schedule.
+Moving forward, the College has set a goal of a 100% assessment submission rate as well as a return to a staggered master schedule.
 Additionally, the Assessment Committee is developing a plan to integrate the assessment process with Canvas, which will require more training.
 Finally, a new handbook is in development which will house all "eLumen" processes: articulation, assessment, curriculum, and program review.
 In preparation, each committee has recently updated their individual handbook or manual.
+As part of its revisions to the Assessment Handbook, the Assessment Committee is revisiting ILO and GELO assessment policy and procedure from the 2018 handbook which, as a result of the move to eLumen, the focus on distance learning during the pandemic, and the attention required to get up-to-date on SLO assessments, were never put into practice.
+The Committee is reconsidering the feasibility and efficacy of the assessment plan and will present the Academic Senate with a proposal by Spring 2024 which will go into effect with the Fall 2024 assessment cycle (IB2 Assessment Committee Agenda 10-24-23).

-The College's Biomanufacturing Bachelor's degree builds on the Industrial Biotechnology Associates degree, allowing students to complete the AS and continue to the BS to complete the upper-division course requirements.
-In order to open as many pathways to the BS as possible, the department has taken great measures to evaluate not only the lower-division SLOs, but also those of programs at other community colleges and possible feeder institutions, and initiated supplemental bootcamps and support courses, as needed, to help non-Solano College students prepare to meet the SLOs and PSLOs for the baccalaureate program's learning outcomes which involve higher levels of depth and rigor than the associate degree's PSLOs (IB2 Biomanufacturing Pathways).
-According to the most recent Program Review report, faculty design

-"projects and test questions that determine every student's fulfillment of the Student Learning Outcomes of each course.
+The College's Biomanufacturing Bachelor's degree builds on the Industrial Biotechnology Associate degree, allowing students to complete the AS and continue to the BS to complete the upper-division course requirements.
+In order to open as many pathways to the BS as possible, the department has taken great measures to evaluate not only the lower-division SLOs, but also those of programs at other community colleges and possible feeder institutions, and initiated supplemental bootcamps and support courses, as needed, to help non-Solano College students prepare to meet the SLOs and PLOs for the baccalaureate program's learning outcomes; these involve higher levels of depth and rigor than the associate degree's PLOs (IB2 Biomanufacturing Pathways).
+According to the most recent Program Review report, faculty design projects and test questions that determine every student's fulfillment of the Student Learning Outcomes of each course.
 The faculty use this information to "close the loop" for continuous improvement of the courses.
 The high course success rates [over 90%] offer suggestive evidence that the students are mastering the SLOs and that this continuous improvement process is working.
 The faculty meet periodically to discuss SLOs.
-Each faculty member specializes in a particular course and designs their own rubric." (need SLO assessments)
+Each faculty member specializes in a particular course and designs their own rubric (IB2 PR BioTechnology BioManufacturing).